Guthen/guthscp173/README.md

 Otherwise, check the configured sounds paths in the configuration menu.

 ### "NPCs don't freeze me (as 173)!"
-You have to uncheck the variable `Disable NPC` in the configuration menu (again `guthscpbase` in your game's console).
+You have to uncheck the variable `Disable NPC` in the configuration menu (again `guthscp` in your game's console).

 ## Compatible HUDs
 List of HUDs compatible with the blinking system :